ukrishnas/LPSharp/LPBench/README.md

 GLOP results are using GLOP nuget packages in this repository and the C# language wrapper driven by LPSharp.
 The locally built library (version 9.1.90.1) matches the public OR-Tools in nuget.org (version 9.1.9490).
-This confirms that we are able to locally replicate the public build.
-We also have `glopsolve.exe`, which is our C++ based standalone linked with the C++ libraries.
-This is used to view verbose logging and alter GLOP-specific parameters.
-GLOP performance from either the standalone executable or LPSharp is equivalent.
+This confirms that we are able to locally replicate the public build. `Glopsolve.exe` is our C++ based standalone executable linked with the C++ libraries.
+It is used to generate verbose logs or control the solver in ways not possible with the dotnet interface.

 __LPSharp cheatsheet__